vicariousdrama/nodeyez/_docs/script-luxor-mining-hashrate.md

 ## Configuration

-To configure this script, edit the `~/nodeyez/config/luxor.json` file
+To manually configure this script, edit the `~/nodeyez/config/luxor.json` file

 Fields are defined below